-An ultrasound is also known as a sonogram is a diagnostic tool that is used to view inside your body1.
+Things to know about 3D/4D ultrasounds in NYC: An ultrasound is also known as a sonogram is a diagnostic tool that is used to view inside your body1.
 It does this by sending waves through your body using transducers.
 When these waves come into contact with tissues, bones, and fluids, they bounce away.
 Thus creating echoes that are then picked up by the transducers and turned into images2.
 This is essentially what happens during your prenatal ultrasound visits.
 Your health provider sends sound waves using the transducer through your abdomen and the corresponding echoes produce the image you see on the screen.

 You might be wondering what differentiates a 2D from a 3D ultrasound and a 3D from a 4D.
 A 2D ultrasound, also known as the standard or conventional mode is 2-dimensional.
 That is, the images are made of slices, as a result, they are not very clear to the patients, though they provide a substantial amount of information to ultrasound professionals.
 With the 3D Ultrasounds, the volume of the echoes is collected.
 This produces a 3-dimensional image.
 This image is stored and shaded digitally to produce the lifelike looking images you observe on the screen.
 Finally, with the 4D ultrasounds, the 4th parameter is allocated to time.
 Hence, a 4D examination is a 3D examination with movement in real time.
 Here, you can watch your baby’s expressions and movements.
-Your health provider will request a 3D/4D examination if your baby is at risk of certain birth defects and preterm labor.
+Your health provider will request a 3D/4D Ultrasound if your baby is at risk of certain birth defects and preterm labor.
 This will enable him/her to closely watch and examine your baby.
 For more information, consult with one of our obstetricians in Manhattan today.

 What should I know about 3D/4D ultrasounds?